Red Star Line

 The Red Star Line was a shipping line founded in 1871 as a joint venture between the International Navigation Company of Philadelphia, which also ran the American Line, and the Société Anonyme de Navigation Belgo-Américaine of Antwerp, Belgium.
 The company's main ports of call were Antwerp in Belgium, Liverpool and Southampton in the United Kingdom and New York City and Philadelphia in the United States.

 History

+The principal American organizer and general agent of INC was the shipbroking firm of Peter Wright & Sons, a Philadelphia import-export house.
+The company had established friendships and business ties with two prominent Belgian shipowners, Jules-Bernard von Der Becke and William Edouard Marsily.
+During the 1860s, the von Der Becke firm became an important importer of petroleum products from Pennsylvania to Antwerp in American and Belgian ships.
+Clement Griscom, who rose rapidly from clerk to partner at Peter Wright & Sons, was a leader in the firm's shipping affairs and the chief force behind the creation of both INN and the chief negotiator with Belgian's King Leopold, von Der Becke, and Marsily to establish a subsidiary company in Antwerp beginning on September 19, 1872, under the title "Societe Anonyme de Navigation Belge-Americaine" (Red Star Line).
+The agreement established the Red Star Line as the exclusive carrier of mail service out of Antwerp to Philadelphia and New York.
+This subsidiary would provide most of the company's profits for the next 30 years.
+The shipping line's home port was Antwerp and it sailed under the Belgian flag, thereby avoiding the obligation of employing far more expensive American personnel.

-The company was founded by Clement Griscom, who led it from its founding until the International Mercantile Marine Co. took it over in 1902.
+Clement Griscom led the enterprise from its founding until the International Mercantile Marine Co. took it over in 1902.
 Red Star Line survived IMM's financial crisis in 1915.
 In the 1930s Red Star Line was part of Arnold Bernstein Line.

 The company declared bankruptcy in 1934.
 It operated until 1935 when it ceased trading.
 Its assets were eventually sold to the Holland America Line.